-- 11. FREE FLIGHT.
-Rockets may not use an external, human-in-the-loop signal or mechanism for any purpose, including flight termination or control, after liftoff.
-They may use autonomous onboard control systems or timers to control staging or flight duration. - 12.
+- 12. FREE FLIGHT.
+Rockets may not use an externally-generated signal such as radio or computer control (except GPS navigation satellite signals) for any purpose, including flight termination, after liftoff.
+They may use autonomous onboard control systems to control any aspect of flight. - 13.
 PLACES.
-Places in the competition will be determined on the basis of how close the portion of the entry containing the egg(s) comes to the designated target duration of 60 seconds, as recorded by the official timers provided by event officials, and as adjusted for using less than two eggs or two stages in the manner described in Rule 6.
+Places in the competition will be determined on the basis of how close the portion of the entry containing the egg comes to the designated target duration of 45 seconds and the designated target altitude of 800 feet, as determined by the sum of the altitude and duration scores above; the lowest combined score wins.
 Entries which are disqualified for reasons noted in these rules may not receive a place.
 Ties will result in pooling and even splitting of the prizes for the affected place(s) -- for example, a two-way tie for 2nd place would result in a merger and even division of the prizes for 2nd and 3rd places.
 Aerospace Industries Association reserves the right to make all last and final contest determinations.

 Section 3.
-FLIGHT VEHICLE DESIGN
+ROCKET DESIGN

-Because of the size of the payload (the large hen's eggs will weigh 57 to 63 grams each and require a rocket body inside diameter of at least 45 millimeters to enclose) and the altitude required in order for the rocket to achieve a flight duration of 60 seconds, rockets entered in this Challenge will be fairly large and heavy.
-The minimum liftoff weight is probably about 10 ounces (for two stages and two eggs), but there is no need to make the rocket "minimum weight"; a large rocket near the upper end of the allowable weight range is also fine, it will just need larger rocket motors or more motors.
+Because of the size of the payload (the large hen's egg must weigh between 57 to 63 grams and requires the inside of the rocket body to be a diameter of at least 45 millimeters), rockets entered in this Challenge will be fairly large and heavy.
+The minimum liftoff weight is probably about 6 ounces, but there is no need for the rocket to be the minimum weight; a larger rocket is also fine, but it will require larger rocket motors.

-Designing a rocket that will stay up approximately 60 seconds is not particularly hard to do, although designing one that cushions and protects one or two eggs and that has two stages (if desired) is a bit harder.
-The Challenge is finding the exact combination of airframe design and rocket engines, and the duration-control technique, which will achieve exactly 60 seconds.
-Doing this will require either lots of trial-and-error (not recommended), or smart use of a rocket-design and flight-simulation computer program to get the design "roughly right" plus (potentially) development of a flight-termination system to then make it "exact".
+Designing a rocket that will reach an altitude of approximately 800 feet and stay up approximately 45 seconds is not particularly hard to do, although designing one that cushions and protects an egg is a bit harder.
+The Challenge is finding the exact combination of airframe design, rocket engines, and duration-control technique that will achieve exactly 800 feet and 45 seconds.
+Doing this will require either lots of trial-and-error (not recommended), or smart use of a rocket-design and flight-simulation computer program to get the design "roughly right" first.
 Modern aerospace engineers do lots of "flight tests" on a computer before they start building and flying hardware--it's quicker and cheaper!

 How do you approach the process of designing a flight vehicle?
-Engineers start with what is a fixed, given quantity -- such as the size and shape of the egg payload and its cushioning -- and with what the mission performance requirements are.
-In this case the requirement is to stay up for exactly 60 seconds and make a safe return to earth at the end.
+Engineers start with what is a fixed, given quantity -- such as the size and shape of the egg payload and its cushioning and the altimeter -- and with what the mission performance requirements are.
+In this case the requirement is to go to 800 feet and stay up for exactly 45 seconds, then make a safe return to earth at the end.
 No matter what your design, it must incorporate this payload and achieve the performance requirement.

-Remember that this event is about teamwork; engineers design in teams because complex projects that are due in short periods of time pretty much demand some kind of division of labor.
+Remember that this event is about teamwork; engineers design in teams because complex projects that are due in short periods of time demand some kind of division of labor.
 There are many ways to divide the labor -- perhaps one person could become expert in computer flight-simulation programs, another in the craftsmanship techniques of model rocket building, a third in launch system design, and a fourth in charge of fundraising.
 All the members need to meet and communicate regularly, because what each one does affects how all the others approach their part of the job.
 Somebody needs to be the "program manager" to make sure everything fits together at the end so that your complex system will work in flight test.
+And you need to start early!